coopdevs/odoo-role/README.md

 An Odoo Ansible Provisioning Role
 =========================================

 This an Ansible role for provisioning Odoo.
+It supports:
+* Odoo 12
+* Odoo 11
+* Odoo 10

-It has been tested with Odoo 10 and Odoo 11, but it's probably suitable for Odoo 11+ versions.
+I has not been tested yet with Odoo 13.

 Requirements
 ------------